Looking for ways to pay off your car loan quickly? I’ve been there. Four months into my first full-time job, I made an incredibly stupid decision.

 I did not have superhuman abilities that somehow made it easier for me to save money and pay off my debt.
 What I had was a vision, and the discipline to make that vision a reality.

 Here’s How I Paid Off My Car Loan Fast

 Once I secured a stable income and the paychecks started coming in, I had to decide what I wanted my dollars to do for me.
 At the time I took out my car loan, I was still making my final payments on my student loans.
 I also had to cover essentials like rent, groceries, and gasoline to get me to work.

 But even with these obligations, I had dollars left over in my account, and it was up to me to decide how I wanted to spend them.
 Did I want to blow them on Starbucks frappuccinos, new clothes, concert tickets and artisan tacos, drowning myself in luxuries but still stressed about my bills and living paycheck to paycheck?
-Or did I want to max out my 401k, pad my savings account and make more than minimum payments on my loans?
+Or did I want to max out my 401k, pad my savings account and make extra payments on my loans?

 The second option isn’t as glamorous on the surface, but it leads to financial independence—my true goal—whereas the first option leads to an expensive life that requires increasing amounts of effort, stress and income to maintain.

 Once I established debt repayment and financial independence as my top priorities, I simply had to spend in alignment with those priorities.
 Which leads us to number two.